 By c.
 2000 BCE silver is being extracted from lead ores.
 The ore must be heated to high temperatures in an oxygen reduced atmosphere.
 The metals leave their base rock and form an alloy.
 Silver can be further refined with chemical processes.

-Silver has less use for early alchemists than copper or gold.
+Silver is popular with for alchemists.
 As one of the noble metals silver is sometimes a subject of transmutation experiments.
+The process of silversmithing is argyropoeia, used to describe the creation of silver from base metals.

-Large deposits of native silver occur in Mesoamerica.
+Large deposits of native silver are found in Mesoamerica.
 The natural metal is brought to Europe in the 16th century by the Spanish and Portuguese, along with gold, vanilla, corn, tomatoes and chocolate.

 As a malleable metal silver is easily worked with hand tools.
 Silver jewelry and ornaments are popular exports of Mesopotamia, Crete and Cyprus.
 The gleaming metal gains widespread popularity as money.